 1. Take about 10 minutes to explore headlines, images, and article summaries.
 Choose a news story that you care about-you will be writing your poem in response to this story.
-You can find all eligible news stories at pulitzercenter.org/reporting (TIP: click "Show Advanced" to search by country, region, issue area, and more criteria).
+You can find all eligible news stories at pulitzercenter.org/stories (TIP: you can sort stories by "Issue" (the themes of the stories) and by "Country").
 Here is a list of suggested news stories to get you started!